dciabrin/ra-tester/README.md

 ## Prerequisites

-The script `ra-tester` must be run from a machine which is not part of the cluster, and where the CTS python modules are installed and in sync with the version of pacemaker running on the cluster.
-Usually it's as simple as:

-    yum install -y pacemaker-cts
+`ra-tester` is meant to be run from a host which is not part of the cluster.
+It uses [pipenv](https://github.com/pypa/pipenv) to install dependencies into an isolated virtual env from where you can run the resource agents' tests.
+It also relies on CTS, which requires some additional steps to set up due to it being unavailable in PyPI yet.

+    pip install pipenv
+    PIPENV_VENV_IN_PROJECT=1 pipenv --three install
+    pipenv run setup/install-cts.py

+Once the setup is complete, you can run `pipenv shell` to jump on the create virtualenv and run the `ra-tester` command.

-On the cluster machine, you will need various packages for the tests to run correctly:
+On the cluster nodes, `ra-tester` will automatically install the required packages based on the tests that you want to run, so no particular setup is required.

-    yum install -y gdb screen docker

-You can let ra-tester build test VM for you with all dependencies preinstalled.
+If you want to host your cluster on VMs, a helper script `ra-tester-build-vms` is available and its usage is explained below.

 ## Hardware requirements

-`ra-tester` has fairly small hardware requirements, a 3-node setup with 1 CPU and 1GB of RAM per machine is sufficient to run all tests.
+`ra-tester` has fairly small hardware requirements, a 3-node setup with 1 CPU and 2GB of RAM per machine is sufficient to run the majority of the test cases.

 It is expected that the pacemaker cluster run on a network without DHCP, to prevent any network issue caused by lease renewal.